lostjared/acidcam-gpu/acmx2-explained.md

 1. **Filter discovery:** `gpufilter.cpp` spawns the `acmx2` binary with `--list-filters`, reads `index:name` lines from stdout, sorts the list alphabetically, and populates a selection dialog.
 The user picks from the full 905-filter catalog and reorders them via drag or list controls.
 2. **Chain persistence:** selected filter order is stored as an ordered index list and passed back to `acmx2` as arguments at run time.
 Changing the order produces a completely different visual output without touching any code.
 3. **Process supervision:** `main_window.cpp` binds a `QProcess` to the `acmx2` executable (built from `ACMX2/acmx.cpp`). stdout/stderr streams are captured and shown in the UI log panel so runtime errors (bad camera index, missing CUDA device, encoder failure) are immediately visible.
-4. **Session settings:** `QSettings` persists executable path, shader directory, preferred styles, and last-used filter chain so sessions can be resumed exactly.
+4. **Session settings:** `QSettings` persists executable path, shader directory, preferred styles, last-used filter chain, and per-dialog last directory so sessions can be resumed exactly.
 5. **Shader pass layer:** `shaderpass.cpp` manages an ordered list of GLSL pass configs.
 Each pass uses the previous pass output as input, compositing GLSL effects on top of the CUDA-processed frame.
+6. **Playlist tree integration:** `playlist.cpp` provides a tree widget where shaders are organized into named nodes.
+At runtime, toggling playlist mode (P key) loads the current node's shaders into the multi-pass pipeline; Up/Down navigates between nodes.
-6. **Audio-reactive path:** when RtAudio is enabled at compile time, an audio callback computes per-buffer amplitude average.
+7. **Audio-reactive path:** when RtAudio is enabled at compile time, an audio callback computes per-buffer amplitude average.
 This value can modulate alpha or other per-frame parameters, making output visually reactive to microphone or line input.

 ---